Cesarean Section (Low Transverse)

 Classical Uterine Incision (Malpresentation / Extreme Prematurity)

-A vertical uterine incision was used given [malpresentation with transverse lie and no lower uterine segment development / extreme prematurity at <28 anterior lower obscuring placenta previa segment]< span the uterine weeks>.
+A vertical uterine incision was used given [malpresentation with back-down transverse lie and no lower uterine segment development / periviable gestational age with undeveloped lower segment (typically <26 weeks; determined by anatomy, not by gestational age alone) / anterior placenta previa obscuring the lower uterine segment].
 The incision was extended vertically on the anterior uterine body.
 Classical incisions must be documented explicitly as they require cesarean delivery in all future pregnancies.
 The patient and her future obstetric providers must be counseled on this.
 Document the indication for classical incision and that repeat cesarean is required.
-Charting Tips

 Billing Tips